 The investigative team asked the resident “about smoking a cigarette with oxygen in use that morning.”
 The resident responded, “sometimes, I forget it.
 They [the staff] have a fit and take the oxygen off … I have enough sense to take care of my cigarettes.
 I keep my cigarettes and lighters in my purse and then turn them in.
 The resident showed the surveyor pack of cigarettes and a disposable lighter insider purse, which was on her lap.”
 The resident said, “I am not supposed to have my oxygen on outside.
 I had to wait on someone to take the oxygen off to smoke.”

 If you believe your loved one has suffered abuse, neglect or mistreatment while living at Siloam Healthcare, contact the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights on behalf of Benton County victims of mistreatment living in long-term facilities including nursing homes in Siloam Springs.
+Our network of attorneys fights on behalf of Benton County victims of mistreatment living in long-term facilities including nursing homes in Siloam Springs.
 Let our skilled attorneys file and handle your nursing home abuse compensation claim against all those who caused your loved one harm.
 Our years of experience ensure a successful resolution.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively to ensure your rights are protected.